cscan/vue-excel-editor/README.md

 You may also capture the @setting event to handle more specifics.

-### Do something when user select the rows
+### Do something when user select/unselect the rows

-The selected rows will be passed to the provided trigger method
+The selected or unselected rows will be passed to the provided trigger method

 ```html
 <template>